-A boy’s undercut is a fresh way to liven up any hairstyle and instantly make it more unique, more fun, and something that people will notice.
+The trendy boy’s undercut is a fresh way to liven up any hairstyle and instantly make it more unique which people will notice.
 While not all boys will want to wear undercut hairstyles for boys, these styles are perfect for any boy who wants to put a spin on a traditional style.

-For that reason, they are commonly worn by boys of all ages and with all different types and colors of hair.
+For that reason, undercuts are commonly worn by boys of all ages and with all different types and colors of hair.

-One of the best things about an undercut hairstyle for boys is that they can easily make it personal so that it fits their personality and matches their lifestyle.
+One of the best things about the boy’s undercut hairstyle is that they can easily make it personal so that it fits their personality and matches their lifestyle.
 Adding color, designs in the side, and changing up the length of the hair on top of the head will all help to create a new style that can evolve as a boy grows and matures.

 1. Bangs Swept to One Side